New to UUCB? Welcome!

 - How can I be part of a community of meaning and purpose?

-For those of you already Unitarian Universalist, we bid you warm welcome, and offer a place from which to continue exploring your spiritual path.
+For those of you who are already Unitarian Universalists, we bid you warm welcome, and offer a place from which to continue exploring your spiritual path and living your social justice commitments.

 Watch this video to learn about one member’s path to spiritual growth and deeper connection at UUCB.